anderssoegaard/anderssoegaard.github.io/index.md

 Bøcker Pedersen, Carsten; et al. 2025.
 Absolute and relative risks of mental disorders in families: a Danish register-based study.
 The Lancet Psychiatry 12 (8): 590-599.

+Dhar, Ruchira; Brandl, Stephanie; Oldenburg, Ninell; Søgaard, Anders.
+2025.
+Beyond Technocratic XAI: The who, What and How in Explanation Design.
+Proceedings of the 8th AAAI/ACM Conference on AI, Ethics, and Society.
+Madrid, Spain.

 Søgaard, Anders.
 2025.
 Do Language Models Have Semantics?
 On the Five Standard Positions.
 Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL).
 Vienna, Austria.

 Karamolegkou, Antonia; Nikandrou, Malvina; Pantazopoulos, Georgios; Villegas, Danae Sanchez; Rust, Phillip; Dhar, Ruchira; Hershcovich, Daniel; Søgaard, Anders.
 2025.
 Evaluating Multimodal Language Models as Visual Assistants for Visually Impaired Users Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL).
 Vienna, Austria.